Cornbread Recipe

 A close up of a traditional cornbread recipe with melting butter sliding down and a knife to cut slices

-Fill your kitchen with the smell of fresh-baked Southern Cornbread in just about an hour!
+Fill your kitchen with the smell of fresh-baked Southern Cornbread recipe in just about an hour!
 This classic recipe creates a super moist, buttery and fluffy Cornbread that makes for the perfect snack or side.

 4.33 from 134 votes